Skyzeala/Soulgun/README.md

 # Soulgun
 A cross-platform "bullet hell" game where your gun can possess your enemies.
 The player will dodge bullets from neverending barrage of robotic and humanoid enemies.
-If the player gets in over their head they can target a humanoid enemy to switch places and move out of harm's way.
+If the players bullet kills a humanoid, the player will change to the humanoid location and inherit its shooting style
-_Jackedsoft 2021_
+_ChangeitlaterJACK 2021_

 ## Contributors
 * **J**ared Collums
-* **A**leksander Kaletin
+* **A**leksandr Kaletin
 * **C**hristopher Tevren
 * **K**irani Anderson